From HandWiki - Reading time: 24 min

 Auer (2020),[25] challenges the three phases approach to crisis communication, arguing that a crisis communicator can mistakenly assume that the post-crisis stage is underway, when in fact, there is merely a “lull” in the crisis.
 The risk is heightened for crises that are long-lasting or that have “waves” – like Covid-19.

 Both situational crisis communication theory and image repair theory assume organizations should protect their reputation and image through appropriate responses to the crisis.
-Therefore, how to draft effective message to defend the crisis becomes the focal point of crisis communication research.
-Image repair theory provides series of options that organizations usually adopt including denial, evade responsibility, reduce offensiveness, corrective action, and mortification.
+As a result, crisis communication research often focuses on how organization craft effective response messages.
+Image repair theory identifies several response strategies commonly used by organizations, including denial, evasion of responsibility, reduction of offensiveness, corrective action, and mortification.
 Specifically, denial strategy contains two sub-strategies, simple denial and shift blame.
 Evade responsibility strategy includes provocation, defeasibility, accident, good intention.
 Reduce offensiveness strategy garners bolstering, minimization, differentiation, transcendence, attack accuser, and compensation.[12]

 SCCT also offers a handful of strategies: denial, scapegoat, attack the accuser, excuse, justification, ingratiation, concern, compassion, regret, apology.
-Coombs argues different strategy should be adopted according different situations.[5]
+According to Combs, the effectiveness of a response strategy depends on the nature of the crisis and the degree of responsibility attributed to the organization.[5]

 The article "Crisis response and crisis timing strategies, two sides of the same coin" by Claeys and Cauberghe discusses crisis management strategies and the importance of timing in responding to crises.[26]
 Crisis response and crisis timing strategies are two sides of the same coin and should be considered together when developing crisis management plans.

 Different crisis response strategies include denial, diminish, rebuild, and reinforce.
-The importance of crisis timing strategies, such as pre-crisis preparation, crisis identification, crisis assessment, and crisis communication.
+Crisis timing strategies include pre-crisis preparation, crisis identification, assessment, and communication.
 Timing is critical in crisis management, as delays or inappropriate responses can worsen the crisis.
 The relationship between crisis response and crisis timing strategies, arguing that these two strategies should be integrated and not treated as separate entities.
 An effective crisis management plan should consider both strategies and use them in a coordinated and complementary way.
-Practical recommendations for crisis managers. creating a crisis management plan that integrates both response and timing strategies, conducting regular crisis simulations and rehearsals, and communicating with stakeholders throughout the crisis management process.[23]
+Practical recommendations for crisis managers. creating a crisis management plan that integrates both response and timing strategies, conducting regular crisis simulations and rehearsals, and communicating with stakeholders throughout the crisis management process.[26]

 The in crisis phase follows the pre-crisis phase.
-Within this phase the company must use the information and strategies gathered in the pre-crisis phase to react to the crisis at hand.
+Within this phase the company or government agencies must use the information and strategies gathered in the pre-crisis phase to react to the crisis at hand.
 The in-crisis phase contains two primary components which are initial critical response and reputation repair.
 The initial critical response must occur early in this phase as well as be precise and correct information.
-If the information collected in the previous phase is incorrect, the time in which the company reacts to the crisis does not matter.
-The reputation repair component calls for the company to take responsibility for the crisis at hand and propose sufficient reimbursement for damages done to those who are affected by the crisis.[28]
+"This is evident in practice, Japan agencies maintained credibility by openly correcting early estimates and producing constant updates to keep the public safe following the 2011 Tohoku earthquake".[32]
+If the information collected in the previous phase is incorrect, the time in which the company or agency reacts to the crisis does not matter.
+The reputation repair component calls for the company or agency to take responsibility for the crisis at hand and propose sufficient reimbursement for damages done to those who are affected by the crisis.[33]

 Timothy Coombs proposes that post-crisis communication should include the following five steps: